brisvag/stemia/README.md

 ```
 Usage: stemia csplot [OPTIONS] [CS_FILE]...

+  Read cryosparc file(s) and plot interactively any column.

+  An interactive ipython shell will be opened with data loaded into a pandas
+  dataframe.

-  read a cryosparc file (plus any number of passthrough files) into a pandas
+  CS_FILE:     a .cs file followed by any number of passthrough files
-  dataframe and provide a simple interface for plotting columns.
-Provided
-  files must be compatible (have the same uid column!)

 Options:
   --help  Show this message and exit.